 Derivative instruments that are designated and qualify as fair value hedges are predominantly used to manage interest rate risk.
 The fair values of these interest rate derivative instruments are recorded as an asset or liability, as appropriate, with the offset recorded in Interest expense.
 The offset to the change in fair values of the related debt is also recorded in Interest expense.
 Any realized gain or loss on the derivatives that hedge interest rate risk is amortized to Interest expense over the life of the related debt.
-As of March 31, 2020, the aggregate notional values and carrying values of outstanding interest rate contracts designated as fair value hedges were \$300 and \$322, respectively.
-For the three months ended March 31, 2020 and 2019, gains or losses recognized in Interest expense for interest rate swaps were not significant.
+As of March 31, 2021, the aggregate notional values and carrying values of debt subject to outstanding interest rate contracts designated as fair value hedges were \$300 and \$314, respectively.
+For the three months ended March 31, 2021 and 2020, gains or losses recognized in Interest expense for interest rate swaps were not significant.